Volcanoes National Park Rwanda / Parc National Des Volcans (PNV)

 How to get there

 Volcanoes National Park is located in a small village called Musanze previously well-known as Ruhengeri, which is very accessible by public transport from Gisenyi or Kigali or from the airport.
 The drive to Volcanoes national park is 2 hrs and hence one can do gorilla tracking on the same day and drive back to Kigali after the trek.
-You will be required to arrive at the headquarters of ORTPN in Kinigi, at the park entrance, by 7:00 am, therefore, if you hope to trek gorillas for one day, you have to wake up very early for your journey so that you are on time.
+You will be required to arrive at the park headquarters in Kinigi, by 7:00 am, therefore, if you hope to trek gorillas for one day, you have to wake up very early for your journey so that you are on time.
 However, there isn’t any public transport from Musanze to the headquarters of the park at Kinigi.

 What to Expect the day you trek gorillas in Rwanda